nextstrain/nextclade/docs/user/nextclade-cli/reference.md

     Internal dataset JSON format.
 This format is used to store properties of concrete datasets in dataset index file.
 This is an internal format, not meant to be used directly
   - `internal-minimizer-index-json`:
     Minimizer index JSON format.
 This format is used to store minimizer data which is used for dataset detection from sequences (dataset suggestions in Nextclade Web and `nextclade sort`  command).
 This is an internal format, not meant to be used directly.
 Hosted at: http://data.clades.nextstrain.org/v3/minimizer_index.json Produced at: https://github.com/nextstrain/nextclade_data
+  - `nextclade-auspice-extensions`:
+    Nextclade extensions for Auspice JSON format.
+This format describes the additional fields that Nextclade adds to the standard Auspice JSON format under `.meta.extensions.nextclade`.
+This is the schema for the extensions only, not for the complete Auspice JSON file

 * `-a`, `--as <AS_FORMAT>` — Force output format of the produced schema file(s)